'Kafka: Making of an Icon' opening in May 2024

 Using this expanded archive, the exhibition not only sets Kafka in the context of his life and times but also shows how his own experiences nourished his imagination, taking visitors on a journey through Kafka’s life and influences, from his relationship with his family and the people closest to him, to the places where he lived and worked, through to his last years of illness and his death on 3 June 1924, at only 40 years of age.

-Items including literary notebooks, drawings, diaries, letters, postcards, glossaries, videographic materials and photographs outline the people, events and spaces that shaped the author, but also give us an insight into his personality.
+Items including literary notebooks, drawings, diaries, letters, postcards, glossaries, videographic materials and photographs.
+These outline the people, events and spaces that shaped the author, but also give us an insight into his personality.
 In a postcard to his brother-in-law, for instance, Kafka jokes about his exceptional skiing skills, despite being severely ill at the time.
 In another case, we find a letter to his employer, where he claims to be sick after having spent the whole night writing what will be his literary breakthrough, The Judgement.
-His Hebrew notebook, glossary and his letter (in Hebrew) to his teacher demonstrate his dedication to learning the language that connected him to his family roots, but we also find snippets of Czech, French and Italian, a reminder of Kafka’s keen multilingualism and interest in languages beyond German and Hebrew.
+His Hebrew notebook, glossary and his letter (in Hebrew) to his teacher demonstrate his dedication to learning the language that connected him to his family roots.
+We also find snippets of Czech, French and Italian, a reminder of Kafka’s keen multilingualism and interest in languages beyond German and Hebrew.
 His drawings and doodles allow us a glimpse into his imagination.
 Among them, the iconic ‘stick man slumped on desk’ (circa 1901-07), on loan from the National Library of Israel.
 And finally, another loan from the National Library of Israel, Kafka’s note to his friend Max Brod, instructs Brod to burn all the author’s unpublished manuscripts.
 As this exhibition shows, fortunately for modern audiences, this wish was never fulfilled.

 To complete the picture of Kafka’s peculiar world, the exhibition dives into the author’s travels, both real and imaginary.
 We see in his notebooks and travel journals how his travels in Western Europe enabled him to practise descriptive writing, while his readings, such as a book of Chinese poetry, and the stereoscopic images he had access to strengthened his fascination with remote spaces and made him aware of European colonialism.
 We also see examples in the exhibition of how, even after his death, Kafka continues to reach across the world, with his work translated into numerous languages.